peter/awesome-type-check/README.md

 errors[2].message // => 'must be of type string but was number'
 ```

+## TypeError

+On validation failure the `typeErrors` method will return an array of `TypeError` objects with these properties:

+* `stack` - a stacktrace to help you figure out where in your code validation failed
+* `message` - an error message
+* `type` - the type definition (JSON schema object) for which validation failed
+* `value` - the data for which validation failed
+* `path` - if validation failed inside an object or array (or a nested combination of them) the path will show you exactly where in the data structure validation failed
+* `code` - an error category/classification, i.e. `maxLength` if a string is too long, or `typeof` if the data type was wrong etc.

 ## StringType

 Use `StringType` to validate string values and optionally provide `minLength`, `maxLength`, and `pattern` options: